Emergency Medical Studies

-Which Paramedicine Program is Right for You?
+Which Emergency Medical Studies Certification is Right for You?

-To accomplish this goal effectively, our program has pursued and been awarded continuing accreditation by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), upon recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
-This accreditation is based on a rigorous evaluation process that ensures that numerous standards of excellence in EMS education are met.
+The Eastern Arizona College Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 Commission on Accreditation of Allied Health Education Programs